John-Abbott-College/6P3-Notes/labs/grove-base-hat/index.md

 - activate the venv using source `.venv/bin/activate`
 - install the dependencies in `requirements.txt` using `pip install -r requirements.txt`

-## Joystick program

 In this lab you will write and demo a program called `joystick.py`, using the libraries we installed in `requirements.txt`

+### Requirements

+Your `joystick.py` program should use the following libraries:

-- use `grove.adc` to read the analog voltage <https://seeed-studio.github.io/grove.py/grove.adc.html>
+- `grove.adc` to read the analog voltage <https://seeed-studio.github.io/grove.py/grove.adc.html>
-- use `gpiozero` to read the SEL/SW "button" on the joystick: <https://gpiozero.readthedocs.io/en/stable/recipes.html>
+- `gpiozero` to read the SEL/SW "button" on the joystick: <https://gpiozero.readthedocs.io/en/stable/recipes.html>
+- `subprocess` to give the `ydotool` commands that move/click the mouse.

 Your `joystick.py` file should include the following boilerplate: